SQLStreamStore/SQLStreamStore/README.md

 # Design considerations:

- - Designed to olnly ever support RDMBS\SQL implementations.
+ - Designed to only ever support RDMBS\SQL implementations.
  - Subscriptions are eventually consistent.
  - API is influenced by (but not compatible with) [EventStore](https://geteventstore.com/)
  - Async only.